adrianre12/DGExt/README.md

 # DGExt
 These are extensions for Devion Games Inventory System that I am using in my games that I think could be useful to others.
 The current features are;
+- Sub-ActionTemplates
   - Conditional flow for Trigger behaviours.
   - Using Action Templates in Trigger behaviours.
   - Using more than one Action Template.
   - Trigger prompts can be changed by a behaviour Action or custom scripts.
   - Outlining of items when the Trigger prompt is displayed.
   - Being able to use the Quest window from within an action.
+- Examine
+  - Adds to the item trigger the option to examine an item.
+  - Rotate, Zoom and Pan the item.
+  - Optional blurring of scene while examining an item.

-The project includes a Demo scene to show use cases.
-More details can be found in the [documentation.](/Documentation/Sub-ActionTemplates.pdf)
+The project includes the scenes;
+- Demo: Shows the Sub-ActionTemplate use cases.
+More details can be found in [Sub-ActionTemplates.pdf](/Documentation/Sub-ActionTemplates.pdf)
+- Examine: Is an example of how to configure an object to be examined.
+More details can be found in [Examine.pdf](/Documentation/Examine.pdf)

 Videos can be found in the playlist [DGExt](https://www.youtube.com/playlist?list=PLCZolJ4GDO6_87a42ku9bACn9FbKyGVQJ)

 ## Install
+This requires the Free asset 'Devion Games Inventory Manager' or the Paid for 'Devion Games RPG Kit', and the Unity PostProcessing package.
+Note: The PostProcessing package is only required if DGExtExamples or the Examine function are being used.
-This requires the Free assets 'Devion Games Inventory Manager' or the Paid for 'RPG Kit' Optionally it is possible to add item outlining with the free asset 'Quick Outline'.
+Note: Optionally it is possible to add item outlining with the free asset 'Quick Outline'.

-Steps to run the demo;
+Steps to install the examples;
 - Create a new Unity Project.
+- Using the Package Manager install the PostProcessing package.
-- Start Unity and add the Devion Games Asset.
+- Using the Package Manager install the Devion Games Asset.
+- If using the free version 'Inventory Manager'
-- Using the Devion Module Manager install the Quest System and Quest Examples.
+  - Use the Devion Games Module Manager to install the Quest System and Quest Examples.
   - Use the Inventory systems Integration asset under Quest System Integrations.
 - Download and install the DGExt asset.
 - Download and install the DGExtExamples asset.
+- Follow the section 'Setting up the Examine scene' in [Examine.pdf](/Documentation/Examine.pdf)

-- Under Assets > DGExtExamples > Scenes open and play the Demo scene.
+The example scenes are under Assets > DGExtExamples > Scenes.

 ## Adding Outlining
 An example of how to do item outlining can be added.
 This will outline items with a red border when the tooltip is displayed.